sirhcrd/flowdesk-ticket-system/README.md

 4. **Client ID**: Copy this to `static/js/github-oauth.js`
 5. **Client Secret**: Add to Netlify environment variables

-### Repository Configuration
+### Data Storage Configuration
-The app uses GitHub repository JSON files for data storage:
+**IMPORTANT**: FlowDesk uses a **separate GitHub repository** for data storage to prevent data loss during code deployments.

+**First Time Setup:**
+1. After signing in, you'll be prompted to configure your data repository
+2. Choose to use the default `flowdesk-data` repository (recommended)
+3. The repository will be created automatically if it doesn't exist
+4. All your tickets, columns, and settings will be stored there

+**Data Repository Structure:**
 - `data/tickets.json` - All ticket data
 - `data/users.json` - Team member information
+- `data/columns.json` - Kanban column definitions
-- `data/settings.json` - Application configuration
+- `data/activities.json` - Ticket activity history

+**Team Collaboration:**
+- Share your data repository name with team members
+- They'll be prompted to enter the same repository name
+- Everyone accesses the same shared ticket data

 ### Environment Variables
 Required Netlify environment variables: